 To digitize the manufacturing process at large, job shop owners must have confidence in working with an interface for a product that will transform their former quoting systems.
-In turn, designing an intuitive user interface is essential for the adoption of the revolutionary software we create here at Paperless Parts.
+In turn, designing an intuitive user interface is essential for the adoption of the software we create here at Paperless Parts that is revolutionizing manufacturing.

 So what does this process look like in practice, and why should you as a go-getting designer want to be part of it?

 Enter Nick Chu, Director of Design.
 Nick’s role involves working with both our product and engineering teams; first working with the product team to identify user experience (UX) and user interface (UI) challenges, design solutions, then working with product and engineering to build it out.

 Regarding communication and balance across the team, Nick noted how “there’s an ingrained sense of camaraderie and mission.
 We’re all very collaborative, and we’re all working towards the same goal — you can really feel that.”